 PhD - The Voltammetric Applications and Frequency-Dependent Properties of Screen-Printed Electrodes and Carbon Nanomaterial Electrodes (Manchester Metropolitan University)

 NEBOSH National General Certificate

 In this role I utilised scientific research methods to help solve liability disputes surrounding technology failure and provided expert advice on process redevelopment in the waste management sector.
 I worked on many projects including corrosion identification within anaerobic digestion and in-vessel composting plants, diagnosis of failure mechanisms for regenerative thermal oxidizers and activated carbons beds, and optimization of exisiting processes including sludge dewatering using liquid polymers and reducing sulfide and methane from hydrolysis processes.

 Studying with the Chemical Science Undergraduate Programme is a unique opporutnity for our apprentices because they combine degree level study with their everyday on-the-job experiences.
-The Chemical Science industry relies upon course like ours to provide high quality analysts, formulation chemists and chemical engineers that can help grow and maintain the high standards set within their particular area.
+The Chemical Science industry requires high quality analysts, formulation chemists and chemical engineers that can help grow and maintain the high standards set within their particular area.
 Studying with the CSUP team allows our students to put into practice the teachings from our units, which are designed to compliment most chemical science orgnaizations.
 This experiential model of learning enables the student to apply fundamental principles to real world situations.

 Introduction to Workplace Regulations (CSUP)